Arlula/python-core-sdk/README.md

 ```bash
 pip install arlulacore
 ```
-## Initiation
+## Instantiation
 Instantiate a Session object using your API credentials as below.
 This will validate your credentials and store them for the remainder of the session.
-This can be re-used for numerous requests or be instantiated numerous times with different credentials for concurrent access to different sessions.
+This can be re-used for numerous requests or be instantiated numerous times with different API account credentials for concurrent access to different sessions.
 ```python
 import arlulacore